Winthrop, Maine: Local government

 Winthrop uses the Council-Manager form of government, in which the Town Council is the primary governing authority.
 The Winthrop Town Council consists of seven elected members.
 The Town Council appoints and confirms both the Town Manager, and the Town Attorney.
 The Town Manager, in turn, appoints the Finance Director, and Clerk.
 In addition to these positions, Winthrop has several departments used to provide the services necessary to the town.

 The framework for the town government is defined in the Municipal charter.

 Political makeup

 Winthrop is known as being politically moderate, and consistently votes for both liberals and conservatives for local, state, and national offices.
-In the 2008 Presidential election, Barack Obama received 2,006 of the town's votes to John McCain's 1,569, and in the 2004 Presidential election, John Kerry received 50% of the town's votes to George W. Bush's 47.4%, compared to 53% for Kerry and 45% for Bush statewide.
-In 2009 the town voted in favor of a statewide referendum to overturn a state law allowing same-sex marriage in Maine by a vote of 2,349 to 1,277, but voted in 2012 on a referendum to allow same-sex marriage 53% to 47%.
+In the 2020 presidential election, Joe Biden received 1,963 of the town's votes to Donald Trump's 1,649, and in the 2024 presidential election, Kamala Harris received 1,995 of the town's votes to Trump's 1,911.
+The Town voted in 2012 on a referendum to allow same-sex marriage 53% to 47%.
+Voter registration in the town reflects a balanced political landscape, with Democrats, Republicans, and unenrolled voters each comprising roughly one third of the electorate:

-The town has more Independent voters than it does Democrats or Republicans: